sebastienros/shortcodes/README.md

 ### Named arguments

-Arguments can contain ay character, but need to be quoted either with `'` or `"` if they contain spaces.
+Arguments can contain any character, but need to be quoted either with `'` or `"` if they contain spaces.
 Strings can use standard string escape sequences like `\u03A9` and `\n`.

 ```c#